Positivity of Matui's HK Conjecture for AF Groupoids: Introduction

-Note that C*-algebras of Deaconu-Renault groupoids are examples of topological graph algebras.
+Note that C*-algebras of Deaconu-Renault groupoids generalise graph algebras \cite{KPRR} and are examples of topological graph algebras \cite[Proposition 10.9]{KatsuraII}.
 When $X$ is compact, then the corresponding topological graph algebra is unital and, in this case, Theorem \ref{thm:main} is an example of \cite[Theorem 6.7]{Schafhauser-topologicalgraphs}, that characterises when a unital topological graph algebra is AF embeddable.

-The construction of the Deaconu-Renault groupoid $\mathcal{G}$ depends on the surjective local homeomorphism $\sigma$.
-The contribution of Theorem \ref{thm:main} is that it provides a condition on $\sigma$ that is equivalent to the AF embeddability of the C*-algebra of the corresponding Deaconu-Renault groupoid.

 In order to prove Theorem \ref{thm:main}, we apply the following result by Brown \cite{Brown-AFE}, that gives an equivalent condition to AF embeddability of crossed products of AF algebras by the integers: